-Most, but not all states, require leases to be in writing to be considered valid.
+Most—but not all—states require the lease to be in writing to be considered valid.
 Among the states that require written leases, valid ones must include a description of the property.
 The property's physical address is considered a valid description.

-So, a lease must spell out the exact date the tenant must deliver the rent, any grace periods offered by the landlord and where the tenant must deliver the payment -- for example, by check to the landlord's office or electronically to her bank account.
+So, a lease must spell out the exact date the tenant must deliver the rent, any grace periods offered by the landlord, and where the tenant must deliver the payment.
+For example, by check to the landlord's office or electronically to their bank account.
 Valid leases must also follow federal Fair Housing Laws.

 Common Lease Provisions

-Leases may also specify parking rules, which parties are responsible for general interior and exterior maintenance of a rental unit and the landlords obligations to keep the property habitable.
+Leases may also specify parking rules, which parties are responsible for general interior and exterior maintenance of a rental unit, and the landlord's obligations to keep the property habitable.

-It is not uncommon for leases to include provisions regarding renter's insurance, the number of guests that can stay with the tenant and whether the tenant can sublease the premises.
+It is not uncommon for leases to include provisions regarding renter's insurance, the number of guests that can stay with the tenant, and whether the tenant can sublease the premises.

 Associated Legal Terms

-All terms of the contract must be agreed upon by both parties.
+- Offer and acceptance: All terms of the contract must be agreed upon by both parties.
 The owner or landlord would offer these terms to the tenant and the tenant would accept them, signified by their signatures to the lease.

-Normally, consideration for a valid lease contract is in the form of rental payment(s).
+- Consideration: Normally, consideration for a valid lease contract is in the form of rental payment(s).
 However, it could be in some other form, such as a trade of labor or property improvements for tenancy.
 Rent is normally fixed for the life of the lease and cannot be changed unless agreed to in writing by both parties.

 Commercial leases differ from residential leases.
 A residential lease may be for an apartment, condo, townhouse, duplex, or single-family dwelling.
 A commercial lease can include warehouses, strip malls, and other such structures.
 Federal and state laws provide more protection to residential tenants.
 Also, the rent structure and timeframe of the lease will vary from a commercial lease.